-In 1991, Tim Berners-Lee, a computer scientist working at CERN, gave us the World-Wide Web.
+In 1991, Tim Berners-Lee, a computer scientist Supercomputer in the palm of your hand working at CERN, gave us the World-Wide Web.
 This tool, designed to make navigating information easy, is perhaps the most famous example of technology transfer to come out of e-science.
 It has revolutionised how we communicate; the global economy; even how we live our lives.
 Its pervasiveness in society was even celebrated in the London 2012 Olympic Games opening ceremony.